The Littleton Police Department mission is to catch criminals and prevent crime, to comfort victims, and to treat everyone with respect.

 The Littleton Police Department consists of two divisions; Patrol and Investigations/Support Services, and is responsible for public safety in the community as well as the safe flow of traffic in and through the community.
 The department accomplishes this by focusing on the core functions of Patrol and Investigations/Support Services.

 The Patrol Division oversees all emergency responses and non-emergency calls 24 hours a day, seven days a week in the City of Littleton.
-Each patrol team comprising officers, a corporal, and a sergeant patrol the streets of the City to protect neighborhoods and businesses from criminal activity and to address quality of life issues.
+Each patrol team comprising of officers, a corporal, and a sergeant, patrol the streets of the city to protect neighborhoods and businesses from criminal activity and to address quality of life issues.
 The patrol teams take all criminal and non-criminal reports and investigate all misdemeanor criminal activity.
-Supplementing the primary patrol teams are specific assignment teams such as the Traffic Unit, Special Enforcement Team, School Resources Team, Parking Enforcement and Animal Control.
+Supplementing the primary patrol teams are specific assignment teams such as the Traffic Unit, Special Enforcement Team, K9 Unit, School Resources Team, Parking Enforcement and Animal Control.